rustdesk/doc.rustdesk.com/content/self-host/pro/license/_index.en.md

 ## Buy license

 Please get your license from [https://rustdesk.com/pricing.html](https://rustdesk.com/pricing.html), enter a valid email address in the Stripe checkout page.
-The license will be sent to your email once payment is done successfully.
+The license (and with the invoice) will be sent to your email once payment is done successfully.

 ![](/docs/en/self-host/pro/license/images/stripe.jpg)